-Thomas Jefferson's Poplar Forest and the University of Virginia are pleased to offer the twenty-fifth annual Summer Field School in Historical Archaeology.
+Thomas Jefferson's Poplar Forest and the University of Virginia are pleased to offer the twenty-sixth annual Summer Field School in Historical Archaeology.
 Our field school provides a foundation in the current methods and theories of historical archaeology and offers a solid introduction to the practical skills of site survey, excavation, recording, and laboratory procedures.
 Students will actively participate in our ongoing interpretation of archaeology to the public.
-In the summer of 2013, field school participants will excavate an early nineteenth-century building complex, believed to be associated with plantation work spaces and possible slave quarters adjacent to Jefferson's ornamental grounds.
-Participants will have the opportunity to work with state-of-the-art equipment and software, including a total station for recording field information, a database system containing both the archaeological artifact and context records, and a complete inventory of over 1,000 historical documents relating to Poplar Forest.
+In the summer of 2014, field school participants will excavate inside and around the circular carriage turnaround located in front of the main house.
+The excavations will be designed to better understandhow this landscape feature was configured, used, and changed over time.
+In addition, the center of the turnaround was filled with debris form the 1845 house fire and contains numerous artifacts that help us better understand Jefferson's retreat house.
+Participants will have the opportunity to work with state-of-the-art equipment and software, including a total station for recording field information, a database system containing both the archaeological artifact and context records, and a complete inventory of over 2,500 historical documents relating to Poplar Forest.
 The program includes weekly readings on topics in historical archaeology and lectures by staff and noted authorities covering such topics as landscape history, plantation life, nineteenth-century material culture, professional opportunities in historical archaeology, and the role of public archaeology.
 As part of the program, students will participate in a half-day workshop on architectural restoration and preservation philosophy.
 On-site work is supplemented by field trips to sites where historical archaeology is under way.
 Students will be asked to observe and evaluate strategies used by these sites to incorporate archaeology into their public interpretation.
 All students who take the field school for graduate credit will receive a scholarship from Poplar Forest.
 This grant covers half of the University of Virginia tuition charge.

 Period(s) of Occupation: Historical U.S.